mrisney/navbar-links-app/README.md

 We have injected the **HttpClientModule** into our application, now we can use it in our Angular application.

 <a name="setup-rest-service"></a>
-#### 7. How to Create Angular Service for consuming RESTful API using Angular HttpClient service
+#### 7. How to Create Angular Service for consuming REST API's using Angular HttpClient service

 In order to consume a REST API using Angular HttpClient service we need to create a service file in our app.
 This file will hold the core logic of our demo application.